 The following airlines allow any registered member of the airline’s loyalty program to purchase frequent flyer miles or points.
 All registered members are able to purchase points or miles without restrictions.
 However, as is the case with all airlines and travel loyalty programs, there are restrictions as to how many miles or points can be purchased in a calendar year.
 Be mindful when purchasing miles of an airline’s policy on the number of miles that can be purchased daily, monthly, and in a calendar year.

-- Air France – Flying Blue – Buy Flying Blue Miles
+- Air France – Flying Blue – Buy Air France Flying Blue Miles

-- Alaska Airlines – Mileage Plan – Buy Alaska Airlines Miles
+- Alaska Airlines – Mileage Plan – Buy Alaska Mileage Plan Miles

 - Alitalia – MilleMiglia – Buy MilleMiglia Miles

 - American Airlines – AAdvantage – Buy AAdvantage Miles

 - Avianca – LifeMiles – Buy Avianca LifeMiles

 - Delta Air Lines – SkyMiles – Buy Delta SkyMiles